 Exercise is one of the best ways to boost autophagy in the brain.
 It keeps us healthy and happy.
 It’s not about killing yourself exercising, but finding a physical activity that you enjoy, suits your personality, and keeps you active and happy.
 Some love running, some hiking, some yoga, some HIIT, some weight lifting, some play tennis, some swim, some just love walking… it doesn’t really matter what you do, as long as you are active.
 Our brains and bodies need that positive stress to stay healthy.
 If your activity is done in nature, it’s double yummy.

 Dr. Gundry recommends hiking (or any activity that is done against gravity), and I totally agree.
-I don’t do as much as I would like (work in progress) but i feel this would be the best activity for me.
-Also, I learnt that having no time is not a valid excuse, and at least you should be able to do short exercises wherever you are.
-My favorite one is this 4 minute daily workout, I do it at least once a day and it feels great (I did it this morning while waiting for my coffee to brew).
+I don’t do as much as I would like (work in progress) but I feel this would be the best activity for me.
+Also, I learned that having no time is not a valid excuse, and at least you should be able to do short exercises wherever you are.
+My favorite one is this 4-minute daily workout, I do it at least once a day and it feels great (I did it this morning while waiting for my coffee to brew).

 Endocrine disruptors are chemicals that can interfere with endocrine (or hormone) systems at certain doses.
 These disruptions can cause cancerous tumors, birth defects, and other developmental disorders.
 Any system in the body controlled by hormones can be derailed by hormone disruptors.
 (Wikipedia)